 No permits are required, no entrance fees have to be paid.

 .
 Also early winter is not advisable as there are a lot of cracks, shafts and caves only partly or thinnly covered by snow which pose the same risk as crevasses on a glacier.
 Now and then people (mostly skiers) disappear in those karstic areas and in some cases were discovered by speleologists decades later.

 If you climb Wieselstein in summer you will not think that skiing is possible on this rough and rocky surface, transected by canyons and caves.
 But when meters of snow cover everything it is a paradise for skiing.
 Of course skiing tours on Wieselstein are quite demanding and require a good and secure skier who can judge the danger of avalanches.

 .
 Now the most beautiful part of the tour startsas you climb the Knallsteinplatte a steep (up to 45°) and more than 200m wide rock chute that leads to a small plateau beneath the Mittlerer Wieselstein.
 From there you ascend to a saddle between the southern and central Wieselstein.

 , a large cirque, and than from the west side to the top.

 (steep) and passing the northern Wieselstein.
 Be aware of the countless sinkholes in this area which pose a similar risk than crevasses on a glacier!

-More Skiing - Wieselstein Via Bergeralpl.
+More Skiing - Wieselstein Via Bergeralpl

 Till now there are no camping restrictions for Tennengebirge.

 Several huts are open during summer as Happisch Haus and Stefan Schatzl Huette.
 For more information see the SP Tennengebirge page.

 Currently there are no webcams showing Wieselstein or any other accurate information about Wieselstein.

 For those who are not able to climb one of the Wieselsteins there are some pictures from the summit.

 The structure of Tennengebirge and of course Wieselstein may be compared to Swiss cheese.
 Large cave systems have been explored during the last decades.
 A detailed overview about the caves of the Tennengebirge is given at the

-SP Tennengebirge page.
+SP Tennengebirge page